Caritas Don Bosco School: Grade School Department

 The Grade School Department is the largest department of the school in terms of student population.
 It consists of pre-school to Grade 6 pupils.
 The St. Joseph's Building houses the elementary classrooms.
 It is a three-story building designed with ramps to provide easy access from students going up and going down the floors.
+It also houses the Pre Kinder and Kinder classrooms just below the senior high school department, inside the Fr.
+Cavoli building.